 [6.] [perform a sound recording by means of digital audio transmission].

 It is the owner of a copyright who may exercise [this] [these] exclusive right[s].
 The term “owner” includes [the author of the work] [an assignee] [an exclusive licensee].
-In general, copyright law protects against [reproduction] [adaptation] [public distribution] [public performance] [public display] of identical or substantially similar copies of the owner’s copyrighted work without the owner’s permission.
+In general, copyright law protects against [reproduction] [adaptation] [public distribution] [public performance] [public display] of identical or substantially similar content from owner’s copyrighted work without the owner’s permission.
 An owner may enforce the[se] right[s] to exclude others in an action for copyright infringement.

 Comment

 This instruction identifies the types of rights involved in the term “copyright.”
 See Kalantari v.
 NITV, Inc., 352 F.3d 1202, 1207-08 (9th Cir.
 2003) (“Upon obtaining a copyright, an author automatically acquires certain rights that are inherent in the very nature of a copyright.
-Specifically, the copyright owner obtains the six exclusive rights of copyright … as well as the right to transfer any or all of those rights….” (citation omitted)).
+Specifically, the copyright owner obtains the six exclusive rights of copyright . . . as well as the right to transfer any or all of those rights . . . .” (citation omitted)).

 There are exceptions to these “exclusive” rights.
 See, e.g., 17 U.S.C. §§ 107-122.
 For definitions of various terms used in this instruction, including phonorecords and digital transmission, see 17 U.S.C. § 101.

+Revised September 2025

 17.3 Copyright—Subject Matter—Generally (17 U.S.C. § 102)

 The work[s] [identify the works at issue] involved in this trial are known as: